 By 4:30, I was wide awake for morning meditation and took my assigned cushioned spot in the meditation hall.
 Seated in silence, unmoving, scanning my body for vibrations, my feet would go to sleep.
 The tingling turned to electric shocks as I worked to notice the sensation, wonder about it, without judgement, and then move on to each area of my body, piece by piece.
 Working my way up, my back screamed in silence.
 Notice, wonder, no craving, no aversion, anicca, anicca, anicca* – the law of impermanence.

 Meditation continued, alternating with meals and breaks, until 9:30 at night, for ten difficult and wondrous days.

 During meals and breaks, I thought.
 In my head without distraction can be a scary place to live, and so I tried to notice, wonder, and practice anicca with my thoughts.
-I had painful thoughts of childhood traumas, joyous thoughts of future life plans, and tender fearful thoughts of the impending loss of my dear friend, her third bout with cancer, third type, ever growing.
+I had painful thoughts of childhood traumas, joyous thoughts of future life plans, and tender fearful thoughts of the impending loss of my dear friend, his third bout with cancer, third type, ever growing.
 And I cried.
 Often.
 In silence.
 Walking the mowed paths in the meadow and looking out at deer during teatime.
 Why did he do that?
 I got this!
 Why must she go and leave all her children?

 I made decisions, changed decisions, and meditated on it.

 I must confront my father for his sins against me; I must not confront my father, he can hurt me in other ways now; I am not a traumatized child anymore and my existence no longer depends on the whims of my father.

 I must continue my agency job healing moods and personalities; I must leave my job to support myself; I will continue my work, my life's mission, in my own office.

 My friend will die; my friend might live with this treatment and that intervention; my friend’s body is dying and I will hold his family in my heart and his soul in my hands.